elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 Now we want to update our `viewGame` function to account for the different game states that we've created.
-But before we make changes to that function, let's create a new function called `viewGameStates` below it that will handle our cases.
+But before we make changes to that function, let's create a new function called `viewGameState` below it that will handle our cases.
 The idea is that we'll take in the `model` as an argument, and then we'll display a list of SVG content based on the current state of the game.